Profile picture.

 Software Engineering Institute (SEI)

-January 2023 — Present
+January 2023 — February 2026

-Leads small teams of researchers, engineers, and software developers on projects in the Secure AI Lab on topics related to identifying, understanding, and defending against AI model vulnerabilities.
+Leads teams of researchers, engineers, and software developers on projects in the Secure AI Lab on topics related to identifying, understanding, and defending against AI model vulnerabilities.

 Research Assistant